Start Here

 If you are deciding which basics are actually useful, compare the small-space gardening kit list before buying upgrades.

-Treat problems as system mismatches, not personal failure.
+Treat problems as clues, not personal failure.

 Fix one variable at a time, then observe for a week before changing another.